Michigan Murders: Investigation

 Upon retracing Beineman's movements on the day of her disappearance, police questioned the proprietor of the Washington Street wig shop she had visited immediately prior to her disappearance, Diana Joan Goshe.
 Goshe recalled Beineman visiting her store to purchase a $20 hairpiece in the early afternoon of July 23.
 She also recalled observing a young man with short, side-parted dark hair and wearing a horizontal striped sweater, waiting on a blue motorcycle parked approximately 30 ft outside the shop as Beineman made her purchase.
 Reportedly, Beineman had light-heartedly insisted Goshe observe the man with whom she had accepted a ride, stating that she had made two foolish errors in her life: purchasing a wig, and accepting a ride from a stranger.
-She then stated: "I've got to be either the bravest or the dumbest girl alive, because I've just accepted a ride from this guy."
+Beineman then stated: "I've got to be either the bravest or the dumbest girl alive, because I've just accepted a ride from this guy."
 Goshe then observed Beineman climb onto the motorcycle behind the young man before the two drove away.

 Although Goshe would initially—and incorrectly—describe the motorcycle as being possibly a Honda 350 model, when police questioned Carol Wieczerca, a clerk in the chocolate store adjacent to the wig shop, Wieczerca was able to state that the model of the motorcycle was actually a Triumph.

 The description of the young man with whom Beineman had last been seen alive was heard by a patrolman named Larry Mathewson, who believed the person described by Diana Goshe and others may be John Norman Collins —a former Theta Chi fraternity brother of his who had previously been interviewed but eliminated from police inquiries, and whom Mathewson had himself seen riding his motorcycle around the EMU campus on the afternoon of July 23.
 When Mathewson questioned Collins on July 25 as to his movements two days earlier, he admitted that on the date in question he had been riding his Triumph Bonneville in the vicinity, and that he had stopped to converse with a former girlfriend of his while doing so (the point at which Mathewson had observed him).
 This former girlfriend was able to provide Mathewson with two recent photographs of Collins.
 When Mathewson showed these photographs to both Goshe and her assistant, Patricia Spaulding, both women were adamant the man in the photographs was the same individual with whom Beineman had last been seen alive.